taw00/element-rpm/README.md

 Riot is a fantastic client for communicating using the Matrix.org protocol.
 But it needed RPMs built for the Red Hat family of linux operating systems.
 So... here they be!

-Included directly here in this github repository are SRPMs and specfiles so you can rebuild Riot if you are so inclined.
-But binaries have also been built.
-See below on how to install and run Riot on your desktop.
+Included directly here in this github repository are source RPM packages and specfiles so you can rebuild Riot if you are so inclined.
+But runnable binaries have also been built.
+See below for how to install and run Riot on your linux desktop.

-All *.src.rpm packages should be signed with my GPG key: <https://keybase.io/toddwarner/key.asc>
+All \*.src.rpm packages should be signed with [my GPG key](https://keybase.io/toddwarner/key.asc)<br />All binary RPMs are signed with the [Fedora Project's](https://fedoraproject.org/) [Copr GPG signing key](https://copr-be.cloud.fedoraproject.org/results/taw/Riot/pubkey.gpg)

 #### More about...